 Netflix top 10 shows — here are the 3 worth watching right now

-While the Netflix Top 10 shows and movies lists can be a handy way to minimize Netflix choice paralysis (we've all been there!), you can't always trust that what's most popular on the platform will necessarily be the best stuff Netflix has to offer.
+The problem is, if you use the Netflix Top 10 as a way to limit Netflix choice paralysis, you might not always end up watching the best stuff that Netflix has to offer: just because something's popular, doesn't necessarily mean it's a must-watch.
 That's where we come in.

-Right now, we'd suggest checking out a raunchy new medieval comedy, more laughs from the Miyagiverse, and a new season of a hit animated Netflix fantasy show.
+At Tom's Guide, we regularly check out all the streaming services' most popular lists (including Netflix) and highlight a few of the things you shouldn't skip.
+As of 5 a.m.
+ET on August 5, 2024, the three things we'd recommend from the Netflix Top 10 are: a fun new mystery thriller, a box set that boasts one of the best seasons of TV ever, and a docuseries that's the perfect companion to the Olympics 2024.

-If you're still looking for more streaming recommendations, check out our list of everything new to Netflix in August and our roundup of the very best Netflix shows you can stream right now.
-Otherwise, here are our three picks from the list, and the full Netflix top 10 (as of 7.30 a.m.
-ET on Monday, July 29).
+If none of those sound like a good fit, we've got plenty more streaming recommendations; check out our list of everything new to Netflix in August and our roundup of the best Netflix shows for more suggestions.
+Otherwise, here's a bit more detail about those three shows from the Netflix Top 10.

 Sign up to get the BEST of Tom's Guide direct to your inbox.